-Materials & methods: Patients were given 10% curcumin mucoadhesive gel and were instructed to apply topically two times per day making a daily dose of 1 gram.
+Materials & methods: Patients were given curcumin 250 mg capsules and were instructed to take 2 capsules per day and 5% curcumin mucoadhesive gel and were instructed to apply topically two times per day making a daily dose of 1 gram.

 The primary outcome measures were to note the subjective symptoms and objective parameters.
 Subjective & objective parameters were entered as scores in the proforma.
 All measurements were taken by the same examiner to avoid observer variability.
-These parameters were analyzed at baseline, 15th day, 30th day, 45th day, 60th day & 75th day, 90th day, 4th month, 5th month and 6th month.
-Patients were also evaluated histopathologically after 6months.
+These parameters were analyzed at baseline, 15th day, 30th day, 45th day, 60th day & 75th day, 90th day, 4th month,5th month and 6th month.
+Patients were also evaluated histopathologically after 6 months.